nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: splitlah.jar is placed in a location where read and write permissions are given.
+Test Scenario 1: SplitLah.jar is placed in a location where read and write permissions are given.
 1. Test: No save file was found. <br>
    Expected: A new save file should be created when the application launches.
 2. Test: Save file was corrupted. <br>
    Expected: The application should detect it as a corrupted file and create a new save file.

-Test Scenario 2: splitlah.jar is placed in a location where read and write permissions are not given.
+Test Scenario 2: SplitLah.jar is placed in a location where read and write permissions are not given.
 * Test: No save file was found.<br>
    Expected: An error message should be printed indicating no save file was created and changes made in the run time of the application is not saved.